bentonperet/Saga/Saga Pryor DC/Basis of Design/7BOD - Electrical (CSI Div 26).md

 - **Option 1:** Remote Power Panels (RPPs) with branch circuits to rack-mounted PDUs
 - **Option 2:** Direct connection from UPS distribution to rack-mounted PDUs
 - **Option 3:** Combination approach with RPPs for high-density zones and direct PDU connection for standard zones

-**Design Intent:**
-- Dual-corded IT equipment will receive A/B power from independent UPS systems
-- Final distribution topology (PDU/RPP naming and configuration) will be determined based on:
-  - Rack density requirements
-  - Customer-specific power distribution preferences
-  - Cable management and serviceability considerations
-  - Cost optimization during value engineering

 **Placeholder in SLD:** PDU/RPP symbols in the single-line diagram represent the final power delivery to IT equipment, regardless of the specific distribution method selected.